 The A1 is issued by the country to whose legislation you are subject and confirms that you are not subject to the legislation of any other country you are connected with – in other words you will have no obligation to pay social security (including health insurance) contributions in the other countries.
 The A1 remains valid until the date of expiry, indicated at the form or until it is withdrawn by the issuing institution.

 An A1 document certifies that you are subject to pay your social security contributions in Malta whilst performing a work activity in another EU Member State.
 Thus you will be safeguarded from being insured twice.

 You are eligible for an A1 document in either one of the following circumstances:

-- When you are normally self-employed in an EU country and go to pursue a similar activity in another country for a maximum period of 24 months
+- When you are normally self-employed in an EU country and go to pursue a similar activity in another country for a maximum period of twenty-four (24) months.

 - Employer’s Questionnaire; or

 Fill in and submit the application online.